Timinator2000/PySkillz-Contributor-Manual/markdowns/01 - getting started.md

 1. The recommended GitHub workflow — how to fork, branch, commit, and submit pull requests.

-2. The files needed to create an exercise — understanding the structure of a PySkillz exercise.
+2. The files needed to create an exercise — understanding the overall project structure and the structure of a PySkillz exercise.

-3. The details that go into the exercise itself — writing clear instructions, solutions, and explanations.
+3. The details that go into the exercise itself — writing clear instructions, test cases, solutions, and explanations.

 Ready to make your first contribution?
 Let’s dive in 🚀